11username11/AutoMedMl/README.md

-# AutoMedMl
+# AutoMedML

-AI-powered medical assistant platform featuring deep learning models for disease detection from MRI and X-ray scans, combined with a diagnostic agent for preliminary clinical insights.
+AI-powered medical assistant platform featuring deep learning models for disease detection from **MRI** and **X-ray** scans, combined with a diagnostic agent for preliminary clinical insights.

-**Warning:**⚠️ Intended for research and educational purposes only.
+> ⚠️ **Warning:** This project is intended for **research and educational purposes only**.
+Not for medical use.

+---

-## Authors
+## 👨‍💻 Authors
-- Arseni Kachan — ML models, System Designer, Backend, Data Preprocessing
+- **Arseni Kachan** — ML Models, System Design, Backend, Data Preprocessing
-- Vlad Verbovetskyi — Frontend, UX/UI Designer, Tester
+- **Vlad Verbovetskyi** — Frontend, UX/UI Design, Testing